ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 #### Reports

 Following the date constraint options, the system displays six usage reports, some with multiple data points, reflecting user activity across the instance during the defined time span.
+Some of these metrics rely on the pop-up menu in the Manifold reader.
+See the [Engaging with Texts section](../using/reading_manifold.md#engaging-with-texts) for more context of those features.

 1. Rendered as a line chart, the **Visitors** report shows the number of unique visitors accessing the Text during the set time span.
 Visits are tied to a user’s browser.
 A user with multiple tabs open to the Text in the same browser will be counted only once.
 But if the same user accesses the Text from two different browsers, they will be recorded as two different visitors.